GLOBAL MARKETS-Global stocks, euro rise on Europe debt hopes

 "For the moment at least, our strategies are pointing to 'risk off' in both commodity and stock markets," Buckner said.

-Brent crude rose on hopes the euro zone's debt crisis would ease, while U.S. oil futures fell following data showing a surprise increase in U.S. product inventories.
+Brent crude rose as investors hoped Europe was closer to easing the region's debt crisis, while data showing an increase in U.S. product inventories dragged down U.S. futures.

-Most U.S. Treasuries prices slipped as efforts to resolve Europe's debt crisis drew investors to riskier assets such as stocks, to the detriment of safe-haven U.S. government debt.

-The benchmark 10-year U.S. Treasury note US10YT=RR was down 1/32 in price to yield 2.0 percent.
-(Reporting by Ryan Vlastelica, Ellen Freilich and Gene Ramos in New York; Simon Jessop in London; Writing by Herbert Lash; Editing by Dan Grebler)
+The benchmark 10-year U.S. Treasury note US10YT=RR was down 5/32 in price to yield 2.0 percent.
+(Reporting by Ryan Vlastelica, Emily Flitter, Gene Ramos and Robert Gibbons in New York; Simon Jessop in London; Writing by Herbert Lash; Editing by Leslie Adler)

+* Says Canexus receives shareholder approval of plan of arrangement with Chemtrade

+Feb 8 Highlights of the day for U.S. President Donald Trump's administration on Wednesday: CABINET The U.S. Senate votes to confirm Republican Senator Jeff Sessions as the next attorney general of the United States.
+Hillary Clinton and other Democrats flock to support U.S. Senator Elizabeth Warren for criticizing Trump's nominee for attorney general after being silenced by Republicans on the Senate floor.
+The White House says the directo